 This step is all administrative and involves gaining an understanding of the organization.
 Prior to categorizing a system, the system boundary should be defined.
 Based on that system boundary, all information types associated with the system can and should be identified.
 Information about the organization and its mission, its roles and responsibilities as well as the system’s operating environment, intended use and connections with other systems may affect the final security impact level determined for the information system.

 References: FIPS Publication 199; NIST Special Publications 800-30, 800-39, 800-59, 800-60; CNSS Instruction 1253.

 Security controls are the management, operational and technical safeguards or countermeasures employed within an organizational information system that protect the confidentiality, integrity and availability of the system and its information.
 Assurance boosts confidence in the fact that the security controls implemented within an information system are effective in their application.

 References: FIPS Publications 199, 200; NIST Special Publications 800-30, 800-53, 800-53A; CNSS Instruction 1253.

 Step 3 requires an organization to implement security controls and describe how the controls are employed within the information system and its environment of operation.
 Policies should be tailored to each device to align with the required security documentation.

 References: FIPS Publication 200; NIST Special Publications 800-30, 800-53, 800-53A; CNSS Instruction 1253; Web: SCAP.NIST.GOV.

-To assess the security controls requires using appropriate assessment procedures to determine the extent to which the controls are implemented correctly, operating as intended, and producing the desired outcome with respect to meeting the security requirements for the system.
+Assessing the security controls requires using appropriate assessment procedures to determine the extent to which the controls are implemented correctly, operating as intended and producing the desired outcome with respect to meeting the security requirements for the system.